Ingest, Process, and Analyze Amazon Web Application Firewall Logs

 3. Transform and model the raw data storing results in the data lake

-4. Analyze your access logs
+4. Analyze your S3 access logs

-Let’s walk though the steps.
+Let’s walk through the steps.

 1. Create the staging table in the data lake

 Staging tables are used to store a raw and immutable copy of the source data.
 SQLake automatically detects the source schema, infers data types, and updates the AWS Glue Data Catalog with the required metadata.
 It’s a best practice to partition your staging tables by the $event_date column, an automatically-generated system column based on the data when SQLake ingested the event.
-You can, however, partition your table on a different column if you know it exists.

 CREATE TABLE default_glue_catalog.database_2777eb.Access_log_raw_data